 All new degree-seeking graduate students whose first language is not English must take the assessment or receive an exemption from the English Language Support Program.
-This requirement includes international students as well as permanent residents and U.S. citizens, and it includes students with degrees from U.S. institutions.
+This requirement includes international students as well as permanent residents and U.S. citizens who answered "No" to the question "Is English your first language" on the LGS application.
+It also includes students with degrees from U.S. institutions.
 For more details on exemptions, see #4 below.

-Non-degree seeking international students, such as exchange students and postdoctoral fellows, are not required to take the LGS English assessment, but they may choose to do so in order to participate in ELSP courses and other offerings.
+Non-degree seeking international students, such as exchange students and postdoctoral fellows, are not required to take the LGS English assessment, but they may choose to do so to participate in ELSP courses and other offerings.

-2. What is the purpose of the assessment?
+2. What is the purpose of theassessment?